Skip to content

 Department of Education logo

-The role of the HE Student Support Champion was created to help universities support students thrive in their studies and to ensure they can access appropriate help as and when they need it.
+The role of the HE Student Support Champion was created to help universities to support students to thrive in their studies and to ensure they can access appropriate help as and when they need it.

 If you wish to contact Professor Peck directly, please email hessc@ntu.ac.uk.